Background pattern

 Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, think you may be pregnant, or intend to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to become pregnant, consult your doctor or pharmacist before using this medication.

 • Pregnancy

-• Lactation
+• Breastfeeding

 • Fertility

-Driving and operating machinery
+Driving and using machines

 Paracetamol/ibuprofen may cause dizziness, concentration problems, and drowsiness.

-3. How to take Paracetamol/Ibuprofeno Sandoz Care
+3. How to take Paracetamol/Ibuprofen Sandoz Care

-Follow exactly the administration instructions of this medication as indicated by your doctor or pharmacist.This medication should be taken exactly as directed.Consult your doctor or pharmacist again if you are unsure.
+Follow the administration instructions for this medication exactly as indicated by your doctor or pharmacist.
+In case of doubt, consult your doctor or pharmacist again.

-Adults: the recommended dose is 1 tabletwithwater, up to 3 times a day.
+Adults: the recommended dose is 1 tabletwith water, up to 3 times a day.

-Leave at least6 hours between doses.
+Leave at least 6 hours between doses.

 Do not take more than six tablets in a 24-hour period(equivalent to 1,200 mg of ibuprofen and 3,000 mg of paracetamol per day).

-Use in the elderly
+Use in advanced age

 Use in children and adolescents